arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 - The network layer consists of the MQTT broker (Mosquitto), the data forwarder (Node-RED), and the database (InfluxDB).
 - The application layer consists of a dashboard (Grafana) where information from the sensor node is shown.

-***For documentation purposes, we are going to explain, step by step, the installation process of each part of the application (Mosquitto, Node-RED, InfluxDB, and Grafana); this process can be done quickly using a unique Compose `YAML` file.
-If you are familiar with Containers in Docker, you can skip to this section of the tutorial.***
+***For documentation purposes, we will to explain, step by step, the installation process of each part of the application (Mosquitto, Node-RED, InfluxDB, and Grafana); this process can be done quickly using a unique Compose `YAML` file.***

 Let's start by configuring the MQTT broker!